GenesysTS/Digital-Experience-GSol/content/060-Self-ServiceBot/_index.md

 ## Self-Service bot

-The GSol bot is built on top of Google Dialog Flow and it configured with the following intents
+The GSol bot is built on top of Google Dialog Flow and it configured with the following intents:

-Additional information related to the configuration of the Google Dialogflow bot can be found on this video.

 - Appointment
 - Refund